-FORM G ROUTINE COURSE CHANGE REQUEST FORM Use this form only for revisions to existing courses.
+FORM D ROUTINE COURSE CHANGE REQUEST Use this form only for revisions to existing courses.

 This proposal is for consideration by the Graduate Studies Committee (GSC) and the Undergraduate Curriculum Committee (UCC).
-This form and a memo explaining the change(s) requested must be submitted by JANUARY 25, 2008, or revisions will not appear in the 2008-2009 Bulletins.
-One copy of a routine change request is required.
+This form and a memo explaining the change(s) requested must be submitted by FEBRUARY 3, 2009 (GSC) or FEBRUARY 12, 2009 (UCC), otherwise revisions will not appear in the 2009-2010 Bulletins.
+One copy with original signature of a routine change request is required.

 Departments are responsible for submitting requests for course revisions to GSC (500-700 level) and/or UCC (100-400 level).
 Routine change requests for 500-level courses will be forwarded to the UCC after review by the GSC.
 NOTE: Revisions to courses/curricula submitted to The Graduate School or the Registrar on returned catalog copy do NOT constitute an official request for routine course changes.
 All routine course change requests should be copied to the appropriate College or School curriculum committee.

+Date: Phone:

-Department/Program: Date: Submitted by: Phone: The following course revisions require submission of routine change requests: • Changing the prefix of a course (e.g. changing a MGT course to an MBA course) • Changing the course prefix used by a program or department NOTE: PREFIX CHANGE REQUESTS MUST SHOW APPROVAL BY THE UNIT CURRICULUM COMMITTEE AND THE DEAN AND BE SUBMITTED TO THE GSC OR UCC BY DECEMBER 1 in any year. • Adding, revising, or deleting a repeat-for-credit notation • Changing a course number by no more than one level (if change is from 500 level to 400 level, GSC must approve first).
-If change is to a 500-level course, then address differences for undergraduate and graduate level requirements. • Revising a course title • Revising course lecture/lab hour distribution without changing the credit (credit changes require submission of an Amended Course Proposal) • Revising or deleting or adding a course prerequisite or co requisite • Revising a course description (not to exceed 30 words) • Deleting a course from the curriculum • Restoring a course within three years of its prior deletion • Changing the grading method of a course (e.g. from P/NP to letter grade) • Cross-listing courses The following changes are NOT considered routine and require submission of an Amended Course Proposal: • Raising or lowering course semester credit hours • Changing a course number two or more levels Please attach a memo describing in detail the routine changes you are requesting.
-Your attached information should include the following; indicate "NA" if not applicable.)
-1. Course number and title of all courses that are to be revised) 2.
-Type of change requested (change of course number; change of prerequisite; etc.)) 3.
-Current course information) 4.
-Requested change(s) to course information) 5.
-Exact catalog text for course (text that will appear in catalog)) 6.
-Rationale) 7.
-Effective date for revision (Changes are NOT retroactive to preceding semester or Bulletin)
+The following course revisions require submission of routine change requests:

+- Changing the prefix of a course (e.g. changing a MGT course to an MBA course) - Changing the course prefix used by a program or department - Adding, revising, or deleting a repeat-for-credit notation - Changing a course number by no more than one level (if change is from 500 level to 400 level, GSC must approve first).
+If change is to a 500-level course, then address differences for undergraduate and graduate level requirements. - Revising a course title - Revising course lecture/lab hour distribution without changing the credit (credit changes require submission of an Amended Course Proposal) - Revising or deleting or adding a course prerequisite or co requisite - Revising a course description (not to exceed 30 words) - Changing the semester in which a course is offered - Deleting a course from the UNCG curriculum: to remove a course from a major program requirement, use Form G, Program Revision Form - Restoring a course within three years of its prior deletion; if requesting General Education core categories or markers (including WI/SI), the course must be approved by the current General Education Council - Changing the grading method of a course (e.g. from P/NP to letter grade) - Cross-listing courses - Separating course lecture and lab

+The following changes are NOT considered routine and require submission of an Amended Course Proposal:

+- Raising or lowering course semester credit hours - Changing a course number two or more levels - Substantive Changes in course description

+Please attach a memo describing in detail the routine changes you are requesting.
+Your attached information should include the following; indicate "NA" if not applicable.

+- ( ) 1.
+Course number and title of all courses that are to be revised - () 2.
+Type of change requested (change of course number; change of prerequisite; etc.) - () 3.
+Current course information - ( ) 4.
+Requested change(s) to course information - () 5.
+Exact catalog text for course (text that will appear in catalog) - () 6.
+Rationale - ( ) 7.
+Effective date for (Changes are NOT retroactive to preceding semester or Bulletin)

+Approved by \\\\\

+Date \\\\\

+y \\\\\\ (Department Head/Director of Graduate Study)

-Please note: Curriculum revisions to degree programs require submission of a Program Revision Form found in this Guide (see Index).
-New concentrations for existing majors or new minors and requests for second academic concentrations require submission of a Concentration/Second Academic Concentration or Minor Proposal Form.
+PLEASE NOTE: Curriculum revisions to degree programs require submission of a Program Revision Form found in this Guide (see Index).
+New concentrations for existing majors or new minors and requests for second academic concentrations require submission of a Major Concentration, Second Academic Concentration, or Minor Proposal Form.